 If there are any holes, water will get into the pan and ruin the crust.

-Be careful as you do this, as not to tear the aluminum foil.
-Place in the oven for 10 minutes.
+4 Bake: Gently place in the oven, taking care not to put a hole in the foil.
+Bake at 350°F for 10 minutes.
 Remove from the oven and let cool.
 Reduce the oven temperature to 325°F.

 Cook the cheesecake

 1 Prepare pan and boiling water: Place the foil-wrapped springform pan in a large, high-sided roasting pan.
 Prepare 2 quarts of boiling water.

 2 Pour filling into pan: Pour the cream cheese filling into the springform pan, over the graham cracker bottom layer.
 Smooth the top with a rubber spatula.